Dr. Brian Lum

-1. Intestinal Infection
+1. Underlying Infection

 When you temporarily stopped the sugar, the body started to function better and the infection had less fuel.
 Once sugar was reintroduced, symptoms flare up because the infection is roaring back to life.

 Symptoms of an Intestinal Infection